Today begins the O Antiphons...join me in rejoicing in these ancient titles of Our God!

 Sitting at the booth next to me at the annual Christmas Bazaar, we engaged in warm and friendly chatter.
 He and she had grandchildren that were in my kids' grades and the kids were all friends.
 I would see them when I worked in the parish office at the front desk, as they were active … Continue reading Mr Tom’s Gift of Transportation

 Sometimes it only takes a word of hope to help someone else.
 And sometimes, an image of hope and love can speak a thousand...

 By Kristine Bruce, founder of "Praying for Our Prodigals" When thinking about my kids who are away from the church, my “prodigals”, I so want to wake them up to the urgency of getting back into the fold of faith.
 I know many parents feel this pressing desire.
 I often feel so burdened not only … Continue reading These Words From Mother Teresa Will Give You Hope

 Zacchaeus, which means "clean, pure" in Hebrew, may not have seemed to be aptly named to those who knew him.
 He was a small man with big greed; like most tax collectors during the time of Christ, he was most likely despised for extorting money from people thereby making himself a wealthy man.
 Choosing physical … Continue reading Three Worthy Reactions from the Man in the Tree

 An chapel outpouring for the ones who think they can't, they aren't or they won't.

 Why would someone take the hard way around in life?
 Why would anyone scrape through brambles and climb hills where there is little path and a narrow gate, when there is a wide, paved open road before them?
-It seems that the general litmus test for morality is conducive to how good a situation makes … Continue reading A Moral Litmus Test
+One would assume that the right thing to do is take the easy road.
+Often a rule … Continue reading A Moral Litmus Test